Investment accounts

 Self-employed pension options

-- Start your SIPP today with a lump sum payment from as little as £800, a regular savings plan from as little as £20, or by transferring a pension in.
+- Start your SIPP today from as little as £20 a month with our regular savings plan, a lump sum payment of £800, or by transferring a pension in.
 Employers, your limited company, or someone else you know can also pay in.

-- Gives you flexible income options when you want to access your money, including drawdown.
+- Flexible income options (pension drawdown) when you're ready to access your money.

 Important information: This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.